|

 Lars Opland lives in Wasilla,Alaska and we started exchanging emails when I asked around on the internet for info Mirow Air Services and the Stinson; soon Lars started to send interesting images, some of them I would like to share here. |

-ANYONE: WITH SUGGESTIONS?? -Webmaster) Dave Moody volunteered following information: "I didn't think it was Hans Mirow in the picture either.
-I got this same picture from Lars and questioned it.
-And when walking through the Anchorage airport, I looked at their historical collection, they have several pictures of old aviators.
-So I came to the conclusion his name is Ed Young.
-I'm sure of it!"
+Since the name Hans Mirow was mentioned, a good chance to put the spotlight on this Alaskan aviation pioneer as well.
 Lars made me aware of a short paragraph on page 168 of "Sourdough Sky" by Mills & Phillips- MIROW, HANS.
 "Flew for National Air Transport in 1933.
 Formed Mirow Flying Service in 1935 based at Nome.
 Died in plane crash while on a search for one of his planes."
 Mirow Air Service was one of three airlines merged in 1944 to form Alaska Airlines. www.dmairfield.com/airplanes/NC162W/index.html

 |